 - What is “cause” for termination (live-in workers)

 This agreement must be in written in a language the worker easily understands, signed by the worker and employer, and made before work begins.
-Employers and workers may use the Attorney General’s sample template below or may want to visit this website.
+Employers and workers may use the Attorney General’s sample template below.
 The employer must keep the agreement on file for at least 3 years.

 Payroll and timekeeping records